zhandrew4/cs4641-team7-pages/final.md

 <h3><ins> DBScan </ins></h3>

 First, DBScan was used to create clusters based on the 7 features given by PCA.
 DBScan uses 2 hyperparameters, MinPts (Min_Samples) and Eps.
 The value of MinPts is taken as twice the number of features.
 In this case, we took MinPts as 14.
 The value of Eps was determined using the elbow method, comparing the distances to the 14th nearest neighbor for each point.
-As shown in the graph below (Fig 15), the “elbow” or “knee” occurs at a distance of 2.229, which we then use as the value of Eps.
+As shown in the graph below (Fig. 16), the “elbow” or “knee” occurs at a distance of 2.229, which we then use as the value of Eps.

 ![Figure 16](/Final Figure 16.png)